Midlothian, VA—Chesterfield Counseling for Addiction, Substance Use Disorder

 “Mental health affects us all, whether you suffer yourself or interact with others who do.
 Educate yourself, express empathy, get help, and speak out against the stigma so we can have a more mindful, kind, and better world.” –Dan Schawbel

 The good news is, though, that once you realize you need help, there is help available.
-A mental health professional can help you take back your life, whether you’re struggling with an addiction to alcohol, marijuana, or another drug/substance.
+A counselor or psychologist can help you take back your life, whether you’re struggling with an addiction to alcohol, marijuana, or another drug/substance.
 The dedicated mission at Thriveworks is to help people live overall healthier, happier, and more successful lives.
-Work with an addiction counselor at Thriveworks Midlothian can prove valuable to bettering your life and livelihood.
+Work with an addiction counselor at Thriveworks Midlothian in Chesterfield can prove valuable to bettering your life and livelihood.

 Do I Have a Problem?
 Am I Addicted?